Friday, October 18, 2024

 Some "Before" Pictures

-Here are pictures of our current master bathroom, which had a low-cost remodel done shortly after moving in.
-The primar focus was to expand the shower from the original 3x3 stall.
+Here are pictures of our current master bathroom, which had a low-cost remodel done 8 years ago after moving in.
+The primary focus at that point was to expand the shower from the original 3x3 stall.
 In addition, the original vanity and tiled counter-top (with huge grout lines!) had to go.

 First, a shot from the master closet: